IgnacioARD/test/README.md

   * Running terratest to test the terraform code:
     1. Open CLI in the *test* direcotry
     2. Configure dependencies by running **go mod init "<MODULE_NAME>"** command
-    3. To include the dependencies in the go.mod directory, run the **go tidy** command
+    3. To include the dependencies in the go.mod directory, run the **go mod tidy** command
     4. Run the test by running **go test -v** command